-Platinum – This metal has a silvery-white colour and it’s hypo-allergenic.
+- Platinum – This metal has a silvery-white colour and it’s hypo-allergenic.
 Platinum is the toughest precious metal of them all, so this is the best quality you can buy.
-The downside?
-It’s the most expensive metal.
+The only downside is that it is the most expensive metal.

-Silver – This is the most affordable precious metal.
-However, it’s also the softest.
-So you have to be careful not to bend it out of shape so the diamond falls out.
-Choose sterling silver for higher quality and do not sleep with your silver earring in.
+- Silver – This is the most affordable precious metal.
+However, it’s also the softest, so you have to be careful not to bend it out of shape so to ensure the diamond does not fall out.
+Choose sterling silver for higher quality and do not sleep with your silver earrings in.

-Fashion-wise, both singles and pairs are perfectly acceptable these days.
-A single earrings is a timeless look that you cannot go wrong with.
-Double earrings say ‘bling’ and you need to have the bravado to carry that off.
+Fashion-wise, both single earrings and pairs are great choices.
+A single earrings is a timeless look that you cannot go wrong with, but double earrings create a balanced look.

 In terms of cost, if you buy a pair of earrings, the good news is you’ll get some discount from a retailer for the second diamond so you’re not looking at double the cost of a single.

 - Fair skin: Silver or white gold look the best on you.
-Yellow gold can be ok, but not as flattering as white gold.
-Avoid rose gold because it emphasises the pink in your skin.
+Yellow gold can work, but may not be as flattering as white gold.

 - Olive skin: You’re lucky, olive skin looks great with any gold colour.

-- Dark skin: Any gold colour looks good on you but yellow gold is the most flattering.
+- Dark skin: Any gold colour looks great on you, but yellow gold is the most flattering.